GabeScott/standard-works-vault/General Conference/1987 April - My Neighbor—My Brother!.md

 When Lynn and Dorothea Shawcroft arrived in Ecuador, they were in a state of cultural shock for two weeks and were unable to communicate very well.

-“We thought, ‘[Eighteen] months [will be] a very long time.’”
+“We thought, ‘\[Eighteen\] months \[will be\] a very long time.’”

-But then they went on to say, “We saw vividly the conditions in which [some of the] missionaries lived. ...
-Our first thoughts were—until we learned more of our own duties—we could at least make life more pleasant for the [full-time missionaries].
+But then they went on to say, “We saw vividly the conditions in which \[some of the\] missionaries lived. … Our first thoughts were—until we learned more of our own duties—we could at least make life more pleasant for the \[full-time missionaries\].
 So we shopped for pans and ingredients to make cookies and cinnamon rolls.
 We bought chocolate bars and cut them up to make chocolate chip cookies.

-“We learned so much from the [missionaries].
+“We learned so much from the \[missionaries\].
 It didn’t matter that they learned the language more quickly than we did.
-Seeing the joy ... on their faces as they enjoyed a chocolate chip cookie was worth every effort.
+Seeing the joy … on their faces as they enjoyed a chocolate chip cookie was worth every effort.
 We represented a bit of home, a bit of something they missed.

-“It [may] sound like we did nothing but make cookies for the missionaries.
-Not so! ...
-[We worked] with the [local Church] leaders in activation, teaching, music, ... genealogy, and welfare.
-We had open house each week for the ... missionaries and their investigators.
-We worked together. ...
+“It \[may\] sound like we did nothing but make cookies for the missionaries.
+Not so! … \[We worked\] with the \[local Church\] leaders in activation, teaching, music, … genealogy, and welfare.
+We had open house each week for the … missionaries and their investigators.
+We worked together. …

-“On preparation day, [the missionaries] came and made cookies or cinnamon rolls.
-[We] ... discussed the scriptures.
-When ... discouraged, they came and talked about it. ...
-How we loved them! ...
+“On preparation day, \[the missionaries\] came and made cookies or cinnamon rolls. \[We\] … discussed the scriptures.
+When … discouraged, they came and talked about it. … How we loved them! …

-“After teaching a young couple to read or seeing the happiness in a family [because] the father was again attending Church, we would walk back to our [little] apartment with a heart that was singing and feet that hardly touched the cobblestone street.
-Seeing a young mother clap her hands with joy as she truly realized that she was reading or watching a baby ... and knowing that perhaps [this child] wouldn’t be alive now had we not [been serving in that city at that time].
+“After teaching a young couple to read or seeing the happiness in a family \[because\] the father was again attending church, we would walk back to our \[little\] apartment with a heart that was singing and feet that hardly touched the cobblestone street.
+Seeing a young mother clap her hands with joy as she truly realized that she was reading or watching a baby … and knowing that perhaps \[this child\] wouldn’t be alive now had we not \[been serving in that city at that time\].
 These experiences, each and every one, made our mission worth every minute of it.

-“Was it worth it to struggle with [another] language?
-It certainly was! ...
-Did we feel that we had to keep up with [the younger missionaries]?
-No. We worked in our own way. ...
-Were we accepted?
+“Was it worth it to struggle with \[another\] language?
+It certainly was! … Did we feel that we had to keep up with \[the younger missionaries\]?
+No. We worked in our own way. … Were we accepted?
 Were we ever!”

 Sister Shawcroft recommends that every couple take on their mission a good chocolate chip cookie recipe, lots of love, a good recipe for cinnamon rolls, a strong testimony of the gospel, the scriptures, and then more love!